 Details of the workshops and the drop-in session and the input gathered from the Citizens' Panel are summarised on the following pages.
-The input should be read alongside the contents of the Prospectus, which also reflects the views of Panel Members that attended the workshops.

 Workshops

 A long list of community organisations and representatives from the local community were invited to join the Citizens' Panel workshops.
 A small group of people were able to join these workshops.
 Other people who expressed interest in the Citizens' Panel but were not able to commit to the workshop timings were invited to the drop-in session as well as notified of the future formal public consultation.
 The workshops were spaced one week apart to maintain momentum whilst allowing participants to reflect between sessions.